toasterparty/metroid-prime-fanhacks/README.md

 ### I don't use Windows!

-That's not a question, but dm me and I'll see about updating this project to be distributable to multiple platforms.
+Use the py-randomprime distributed via `python -m pip install --upgrade py-randomprime` to patch your ISO.

 ### How does it work?

-My fork of [randomprime](https://github.com/toasterparty/randomprime/tree/randovania), the Rust-powered open source patcher used by [Randovania](https://github.com/randovania/randovania), includes a bunch of optional features not utilized by randomizer.
+My fork of [randomprime](https://github.com/toasterparty/randomprime/tree/randovania), the open source patcher used by [Randovania](https://github.com/randovania/randovania) includes a bunch of optional features not utilized by randomizer.
 Fan hacks use the same patcher API to create their own custom layout descriptions.
 The patcher copies the contents of the end user's ROM into a new one, making modifications at specific file addresses as it does.
-This means that *there is zero copyright protected content being shared, and you should take care to do the same.*
+This means that *there is zero copyright protected content being shared and you should take care to do the same.*